About Madison Opera

 Production Assistant Program

 The Production Assistant position offers a hands-on experience in a professional opera environment.
-This volunteer position is ideal for college and high school students, giving them the chance to work backstage as part of the production team and learn stage management skills.
+This paid, entry-level position is ideal for college and high school students, giving them the chance to work backstage as part of the production team and learn stage management skills.
 Exact tasks are assigned based on interest and aptitude.

 The History of Madison Opera